behavioral-ds/behavioral-dynamics-io/README.md

 This repository contains the code to reproduce the experiments and figures for the paper:
 > **Beyond Content: Behavioral Policies Reveal Actors in Information Operations**.
 XXX, _TBD_, 2025 (Under Review).

-The codebase builds on our earlier data-processing pipeline introduced in:
+The codebase builds on the data-processing pipeline introduced in:
 > Lanqin Yuan, Philipp J. Schneider, and Marian-Andrei Rizoiu.
 2025. **Behavioral Homophily in Social Media via Inverse Reinforcement Learning: A Reddit Case Study**.
 In _Proceedings of the ACM Web Conference 2025_ (WWW ’25), 576–589. https://doi.org/10.1145/3696410.3714618